XenyxNZ/Arma-3-Performance-Guide/Guide.md

 * To download the latest, or previous versions of mimalloc, look for the "Assets" section found at the bottom of each release, then download the **.dll** file contained within it.
 Downloading the Source code (zip) and (tar.gz) is not necessary.

 ### Taking full advantage of mimalloc
-John Gold King's mimalloc supports the "Lock Pages in Memory (LPIM)" feature which prevents Windows from shifting Arma 3's application data into virtual memory.
+John Gold King's mimalloc supports the "Lock Pages in Memory" (LPIM) feature which prevents Windows from shifting Arma 3's application data into virtual memory.
 This can increase in-game performance, as virtual memory is considerably slower than physical memory (RAM).

 **Enabling Lock Pages in Memory:**